XHTV-TDT: History

 Under this format, the channel seeks to emulate the success achieved by its predecessor ECO (which operated from 1988 to 2001).
 It competes in a crowded cable news space with such channels as TV Azteca's adn40 and Azteca Noticias, Telefórmula, Efekto TV, CNN en Español, Excélsior TV, and Milenio Televisión, among others.

-Digital television

-Digital subchannels
+Technical information

+Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-XHTV, along with other Mexico City TV stations, shut off its analog signal on VHF channel 4, on December 17, 2015, at 12:00 a.m., as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 49, using PSIP to display XHTV's virtual channel as 4 on digital television receivers.
+XHTV, along with other Mexico City TV stations, shut off its analog signal on VHF channel 4, on December 17, 2015, at midnight, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 49, using virtual channel 4.

 In October 2016, XHTV added shopping channel CJ Grand Shopping as subchannel 4.2; this channel was deleted in March 2019 and replaced in June with a new CV Shopping channel wholly owned by Televisa.

 On November 3, 2018, XHTV relocated from channel 49 to 15 to allow the 600 MHz band to be used for mobile services.
 It was the last station to repack in Mexico City.

-Current programs

-Original productions

-Some of the programs on XHTV as Foro TV currently include the following: